A Cache of Life-Giving Energy

 DeMoralize the Police

 Jesus addresses disciples, “Full authority has been given to me both in heaven and on earth.
 Go therefore and make disciples of all the nations.”
-Jesus’ address is often called the ‘The Great Commission.’
-Persons he has helped shape as peacemakers are sent out to give authoritative witness to the Way of communion, love, and … Continue reading “DeMoralize the Police”
+Jesus’ words are often called the ‘The Great Commission.’
+Persons he has helped shape as peacemakers he sends out to give authoritative witness to the Way of communion, love, and … Continue reading “DeMoralize the Police”

 Civilians

 Jesus calls himself “the Good Shepherd.”
 He contrasts that witness with a hired man, “A hired man… whose sheep are not his own, sees a wolf coming and leaves the sheep and runs away, and the wolf catches and scatters them.”
 Institutional christianity is the hired man in the story above.
-It is unfortunately hired … Continue reading “Civilians”
+Who has hired institutional … Continue reading “Civilians”